milanm/csharp-cheatsheet/README.md

 5. Remember that exceptions in async methods are captured and placed on the returned Task

-## Cancellation in Async Operations
+## Cancellation in async operations

 Cancellation allows long-running operations to be stopped gracefully.
-The CancellationToken mechanism provides a standardized way to implement cancellation in async methods.
+The `CancellationToken` mechanism provides a standardized way to implement cancellation in async methods.

 ```csharp
 public async Task DemonstrateCancellationAsync()